Tillerson's State Department is adrift, say diplomats

 But this unconventional foreign policy structure has resulted in a withering State Department, crippled by budget cuts and staffing delays that have muddled the once-clear diplomatic channels to Washington, according to the U.S. and foreign diplomats.

 To date, five of the six under secretary of state positions remain unfilled and the sixth is held by an Obama-era holdover.
-Ambassador posts in critical locations like Riyadh, Cairo, Berlin, Doha, Kabul and Seoul also remain vacant.
+Ambassador posts in critical locations like Riyadh, Saudi Arabia, Cairo, Egypt, Berlin, Germany, Doha, Qatar, Kabul, Afghanistan, and Seoul, South Korea, also remain vacant.

 Tillerson, the former chief executive of Exxon Mobil, defended the cuts last week, saying that his primary objective is making the department "more efficient."